 - 3.2.1.
-Where a matter arises at a meeting which directly relates to the financial interest or wellbeing of one of your Other Registerable Interests: - 3.2.1.1. you must disclose the interest; - 3.2.1.2. may speak on the matter only if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote on the matter: and - 3.2.1.3. must not remain in the room unless you have been granted a Dispensation. - 3.2.2.
-The provisions of paragraph 3.1.1 and 3.2.1 shall be applied in such a manner as to recognise that this Code should not obstruct a member's service on more than one local authority.
+Where a matter arises at a meeting which directly relates to the financial interest or wellbeing of one of your Other Registerable Interests: - a. you must disclose the interest; - may speak on the matter only if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote on the matter; and - C. must not remain in the room unless you have been granted a Dispensation. - 3.2.2 The provisions of paragraph 3.1.1 and 3.2.1 shall be applied in such a manner as to recognise that this Code should not obstruct a member's service on more than one local authority.
 For the avoidance of doubt, participation in discussion and decision making at one local authority will not by itself normally prevent you from taking part in discussion and decision making on the same matter at another local authority.
-This is on the basis that a reasonable member of the public will see no objection in principle to such service or regard it as prejudicing a member's judgement of the public interest and will only regard a matter as giving rise to an interest which might lead to bias in exceptional circumstances.
+This is on the basis that a reasonable member of the public will see no objection in principle to such service or regard it as prejudicing a member's judgement of the public interest and will only regard a matter as giving rise to a Personal Interest which might lead to bias in exceptional circumstances'.